ormeiry/The-Way-I-See-JavaScript/data-types/object.md

 }
 ```

+We invoke the method just like we saw earlier by writing the object name and using the **"."** notation.
+The **this** keyword is a tricky one to understand, and I will expand on it later on.

 <br>

+### Making copies

 We can make a copy of the obj by using the **spread operator ". . ."** like so: